amber-h/amber-h.github.io/source/_posts/climbing-mt-whitney.md

   <img src="/images/whitney/green.jpg" alt="Drawing" style="width: 100%;"/>

-  It was nice to spend a night on the mountain, which also shaved a couple hours and miles off the day to summit which was nice.
-It also allowed me to spend some time just over 10,000feet to help with acclimatization.
+  It was nice to spend a night on the mountain, which also shaved a couple hours and miles off the day to summit.
+It also allowed me to spend some time just over 10,000 feet which might have helped with acclimatization (although I am not sure if I spent enough time at this elevation to make a difference).

   <img src="/images/whitney/lonepinelake.jpg" alt="Drawing" style="width: 100%;"/>
     *Lone Pine Lake, 2.8 miles into the hike and another camping option*